 Note: We are a local animal rescue organization in Northern Virginia.
 We take in stray cats only from this geographic area (N VA, MD, Washington DC).

-Steps to Take If You Find a Feral Cat or Friendly Stray Cat
+Steps to Take If You Find a Cat Outdoors (Feral or Friendly Stray Cat)

 What is a Feral Cat?

 A “feral” cat has not been socialized toward humans.
 The cat was born outdoors and is essentially a wild animal.
 A feral cat will be very skittish toward humans, and not allow direct contact.
 Over time, a feral cat may become more comfortable outdoors with the person who is feeding them.

 How to Determine If a Cat Is Feral vs. Friendly

 It can be hard to determine initially if a cat is feral (not social with humans) or friendly (social with humans).
 Even a friendly cat may be skittish at first until the cat learns to trust you.
 A friendly cat will usually warm up to a human within a few days if you are providing the cat with food and water and you are patient and non-threatening.
 It can be harder to determine if a mother cat with kittens is feral because she is likely to hiss and spit if you approach her kittens.
 So more time and greater caution may be needed when trying to determine if a mother cat is friendly or feral.